MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Add-Type.md

 - The types that you add exist only in the current session.
 To use the types in all sessions, add them to your PowerShell profile.
 For more information about the profile, see about_Profiles (http://go.microsoft.com/fwlink/?LinkID=113729).
 - Type names (and namespaces) must be unique within a session.
 You cannot unload a type or change it.
 If you need to change the code for a type, you must change the name or start a new PowerShell session.
 Otherwise, the command fails.
-- The CodeDomProvider class for some languages, such as IronPython and J#, does not generate output.
-As a result, types written in these languages cannot be used with `Add-Type`.
-- This cmdlet is based on the **CodeDomProvider** class.
-For more information about this class, see the Microsoft .NET Framework SDK.

 ## RELATED LINKS